STEM Books for 3rd Graders

 Where can I find STEM books for 3rd grade readers?

 Bookbot offers STEM books for 3rd grade readers on the website, with many titles free to read.
-Each STEM picture book for third grade is organised by a phonics-based scope and sequence, so children read at the right challenge level.
+Each STEM picture book for third grade is organized by a phonics-based scope and sequence, so children read at the right challenge level.
 Ehri et al. (2001) found that systematic, level-matched practice produces the strongest gains in word recognition and fluency.